The best water to drink (and the types you should avoid)

 Water: It makes up almost 75 percent of your body and is absolutely necessary for life.
-You probably know you should drink 8 to 10 glasses of this life-giving liquid per day, but have you given serious thought to the quality of your water?
-Our water guide will tell you everything you need to know about water (including bottled water) and which kinds are best for optimal health.
+You probably know you should drink 8 to 10 glasses of this life-giving liquid a day, but have you given serious thought to the quality of what you’re drinking?

-In the United States, we have many different options for our drinking water, but they are not all healthy:
+In the U.S., we have many options for our drinking water, but they’re not all beneficial:

-- Tap water is municipal water that comes out of the faucets and has been treated, processed, and disinfected.
-It is purified with chlorine and generally has added fluoride.
-But one of the byproducts from using chlorine in our drinking water is linked to cancer.1
+1. Tap water is municipal water that comes out of the faucets and has been treated, processed, and disinfected.
+It’s purified with chlorine and generally has added fluoride.
+But one of the byproducts of using chlorine in our drinking water is a potential link to cancer.1

-- Distilled water can be any kind of water that has been vaporized and collected, leaving behind any solid residues, including minerals.
+2. Distilled water can be any kind of water that’s been vaporized and collected, leaving behind any solid residues, including minerals.
 Distilled water has no minerals in it at all.

-- Reverse osmosis water has been forced through membranes that remove larger particles, pollutants and minerals.
+3. Reverse osmosis water has been forced through membranes that remove larger particles, pollutants, and minerals.
 Reverse osmosis water is usually acidic.2

 All of the above waters lack essential minerals that are necessary for good health.

-Bottled waters deserve some special attention because they are not always as pure as you might expect them to be.
+Bottled waters deserve some special attention because they’re not always as pure as you might expect them to be.

 Here are some reasons to reconsider choosing bottled water:

-- Dangerous toxins from some plastic water bottles can leach into your water.
+- Dangerous toxins from some plastic water bottles may leach into your water.7

-- Bottled water is often just purified municipal water and lacks essential minerals.
+- Bottled water is often just purified municipal water and may lack essential minerals.

-If you do you use bottled water, make sure you use reusable glass or plastic containers, and try not to consume ultra purified municipal waters in favor of naturally clean sources.
+If you do use bottled water, make sure you use reusable glass or plastic containers, and try not to consume ultra-purified municipal waters in favor of naturally clean sources.

-The best water to drink is naturally clean, pure, and full of naturally occurring minerals:
+The healthiest water to drink is clean, pure, and full of naturally occurring minerals:

-- Well water comes from a hole drilled in the ground that taps into a water source.
+1. Well water comes from a hole drilled in the ground that taps into a water source.
 A pump brings it to the surface.
-If you do not have access to city water, then you would need a well.
+If you don’t have access to city water, then you would need a well.

 All of the types of water mentioned above have essential minerals and nutrients like magnesium, potassium, and sodium.
-Minerals are important for nearly every function in your body, especially your adrenals.
+Minerals are important for nearly every function in your body, especially your adrenals.8

 Mineral-rich water can be one source of these nutrients, but if you can’t get these waters because of cost or your location, then home filters are an option.

-Look for these types of filtration when you purchase filters or bottled water:
+Look for these methods of filtration when you purchase filters or bottled water:

-Remember that any filter is better than no filter, so even standard “pour through” filters like those from Brita help clean up your water, can remove chlorine and improve the taste, but they also remove minerals.
+Remember that any filter is better than no filter, so even standard “pour-through” filters like those from Brita can help clean up your water, remove chlorine, and improve the taste.
+But they also filter out minerals.

-If you are not getting enough minerals from water and your diet, then try a mineral supplement like Body Ecology’s Ancient Earth Minerals Liquid.
-This formula is a concentrated, alkalizing nutritional supplement that may help to detox your body from harmful pollutants and give you the minerals the body needs.
+If you’re not getting enough minerals from water and your diet, then try a mineral supplement like Body Ecology’s Ancient Earth Minerals Liquid.
+This formula is a concentrated, alkalizing nutritional supplement that may help to detox your body from harmful pollutants and give you the minerals you might be missing.9,10

-Water is one of the most important parts of a healthy lifestyle, so make sure that you are choosing the best possible water, avoiding dangerous plastics, and getting enough vital minerals.
+Is water the fountain of youth?
+We think so.
+It’s certainly one of the most important parts of a healthy lifestyle, so make sure that you’re choosing the best possible water, avoiding dangerous plastics, and getting enough vital minerals.

-With 8 to 10 glasses a day of pure water, you may notice a big difference in your energy level!
+With 8 to 10 glasses a day of pure water, you’re likely to notice a big difference in your energy levels.11